PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

 ## [Stationary Nonsteady-State Equilibrium](#Chap_NSSeqlb)

 In this chapter, we define the stationary nonsteady-state equilibrium of the `OG-USA` model.
-Chapters \ref{Chap_Demog} through \ref{Chap_MarkClr} derive the equations that characterize the equilibrium of the model.
-We also need the steady-state solution from Chapter \ref{Chap_SSeqlb} to solve for the nonsteady-state equilibrium transition path.
-As with the steady-state equilibrium, we must use the stationarized version of the characterizing equations from Chapter \ref{Chap_Stnrz}.
+Chapters {ref}`Chap_Demog` through {ref}`Chap_MarkClr` derive the equations that characterize the equilibrium of the model.
+We also need the steady-state solution from Chapter {ref}`Chap_SSeqlb` to solve for the nonsteady-state equilibrium transition path.
+As with the steady-state equilibrium, we must use the stationarized version of the characterizing equations from Chapter {ref}`Chap_Stnrz`.

 ### [Stationary Nonsteady-State Equilibrium Definition](#SecEqlbNSSdef)